f-julie/bd-polymorphism-interfaces-incrementer-synchronizer/README.md

 ### Commit & Push

-Commit your changes to the same branch you used for the classroom activities, and push to remote.
+Commit your changes to the same and push to remote.